 Project Nest Box connects students with nature by supplying bird nest boxes made from 97% post-consumer recycled plastic, to K-12 schools across North America.
 Students monitor the nests bi-weekly from April to July, and report data to Bird Studies Canada’s Project NestWatch.
 Students learn more about different bird species, while gathering important information.
 So far, over 1000 bird nest boxes have been donated.

-Due to high demand CleanRiver Nest Boxes are now available for purchase on Amazon.com and Amazon.ca.
+Due to high demand CleanRiver Nest Boxes are also available for purchase on Amazon.com and Amazon.ca.

 Quantities are limited so ORDER NOW.